 Displacement Cannon - Text by Adam Getchell and Todd Drashner A maneuverable explosive device with a range in the hundreds of light years that moves at close to light speed and delivers energies on the order of kilotons to gigatons.
 It depends on transapient level metric engineering.
 Very occasionally made available to modosophonts, most notably in the war against the Amalgamation.

-Einstein Bridge - Text by M. Alan Kazlev Wormhole linking Sol System and Tau Ceti.
+Einstein Gate - Text by M. Alan Kazlev Wormhole linking Sol System and Aksijaha.
 It is the oldest macroscopic wormhole still in operation and, apart from a period during the Version War when it was shut down, it has been in continuous operation since the middle Expansion Age.

 Halo Drive - Text by Todd Drashner, Adam Getchell At Singularity level:5 Void Bubbles can be coupled to the craft using gravity and magnetic forces, and a halo of void bubbles can be established at the front of the ship, essentially dragging the vessel along behind it in real space.